Justin Rose: PGA Tour

 In August 2025, Rose won the FedEx St. Jude Championship with a birdie on the third playoff hole to defeat J. J. Spaun.

+In February 2026, Rose won the Farmers Insurance Open for his 13th career PGA Tour victory.
+Rose broke the 72-hole record for the tournament at 23-under 265, a record that was shared by Tiger Woods and George Burns.
+Rose also became the first wire-to-wire winner at the tournament since Tommy Bolt in 1955.

+In April 2026, it was announced that Rose would be using irons manufactured by McLaren, the British luxury automotive manufacturer, as they entered the golf market.

 Personal life

 Rose married long-time girlfriend Kate Phillips, a former international gymnast, in December 2006.
 They have a house in Albany, New Providence in The Bahamas, and a riverside flat in the London suburb of Putney.
 Kate gave birth to their first child, a son, in February 2009.
 In January 2012, they had a daughter.

 Rose is an advocate of sustainable golf facilities and works as an ambassador to the STRI's Golf Environment Awards, hosting receptions for winners.